eugenividal/GEOG5995M_Assessment_2/README.md

 # 'Planning for Drunks'

-This agent-based model (ABM) is the assessment 2 for the module **GEOG5995M Programming for Social Science: Core Skills** and simulates drunk people on their way back home from the town's pub.
+This agent-based model (ABM) simulates drunk people on their way back home from the town's pub and it is the assessment 2 for the module **GEOG5995M Programming for Social Science: Core Skills**.

-To run the model three files (in the folder `Code and data`) are needed:
+To run it three files (in the folder `Code and data`) are needed:

 - the drunks-model.py (code of the model),
 - the drunkframework.py (code for the class), and
 - the drunk.plan.txt (the environment data map).

-Instructions how to run it:
+Instructions to run it:

 1st.
 Open Spyder (IDE) in your computer and add the three files in the editor.